London Breed

-London Nicole Breed (born August 11, 1974) is an American politician who is the 45th and current mayor of the City and County of San Francisco.
-She was supervisor for District 5 and was president of the Board of Supervisors from 2015 to 2018.
+London Nicole Breed (born August 11, 1974) is an American politician who served as the 45th mayor of San Francisco from 2018 to 2025.
+She served on the San Francisco Board of Supervisors for District 5 from 2013 to 2018 and was the board's president from 2015 to 2018.

 Raised in the Western Addition neighborhood of San Francisco, Breed worked in government after college.
 She was elected to the Board of Supervisors in 2012 (taking office in January 2013), and elected its president in 2015.
 As president of the Board, Breed, according to the city charter, became the acting mayor of San Francisco following the death of Mayor Ed Lee.
 She served in this role from December 12, 2017, to January 23, 2018.

 Breed won the San Francisco mayoral special election held on June 5, 2018.
 Breed is the first black woman, second black person after Willie Brown, and second woman after Dianne Feinstein to be elected mayor of San Francisco.
 She was sworn in as mayor on July 11, 2018.
+She ran for re-election as mayor in 2024, but lost to Daniel Lurie.

 Early life and education

 Born in San Francisco, Breed was raised by her grandmother in Plaza East public housing in the Western Addition neighborhood of the city.
-Breed later wrote of her childhood in San Francisco: "... five of us living on $900 per month.
+As a youth, Breed lived with three siblings (two brothers and a sister), along with an aunt who was facing mental health challenges.
+Breed later wrote of her childhood in San Francisco, "five of us living on $900 per month.
 'Recycling' meant drinking out of old mayonnaise jars.
 Violence was never far away.
 And once a week, we took Grandma's pushcart to the community room to collect government-issued groceries."
-Her younger sister died of a drug overdose in 2006 and her brother is in prison serving a 44-year sentence for a 2000 manslaughter and armed robbery conviction, for which Breed has repeatedly asked for clemency from the governor's office.
-Breed said her brother's early release from prison was "what’s best for both Napoleon and society overall".
+Her younger sister died of a drug overdose in 2006.
+Her brother, Napoleon Brown, is in prison serving a 44-year sentence for a 2000 conviction on charges of manslaughter and armed robbery, for which Breed has repeatedly asked for clemency from the governor's office.
+Breed has stated that her brother's early release from prison would be "what's best for both Napoleon and society overall".

-Breed graduated with honors from Galileo High School.
-She earned a bachelor's degree in political science-public service from the University of California, Davis in 1997 and a master's degree in public administration from the University of San Francisco in 2012.
+At age 14, Breed worked as a paid intern at The Family School as part of the Mayor's Youth Employment and Training Program.
+She graduated with honors from Galileo High School where she played in the band and participated in school government.
+Although she entered college as a chemistry major, she earned a bachelor's degree in political science–public service from the University of California, Davis in 1997 and a master's degree in public administration from the University of San Francisco in 2012.
+While in college, Breed babysat and cleaned houses to help pay for expenses.
+After college graduation, she said that "I just didn't want to be poor," especially witnessing her grandmother's financial struggles.